-Climate-risk assessment, consideration of adaptation measures and beneficiaries estimation using the Climate-FIT Adaptation are assumed to be carried out at the stage of the STEP 02 "Feasibility Study" during the implementation processes of the JICA project as shown in Figure 1.
+Climate-risk assessment and consideration of adaptation measures using the Climate-FIT Adaptation are assumed to be carried out at the stage of the STEP 02 "Feasibility Study" during the implementation processes of the JICA project as shown in Figure 1.
 This corresponds to the "Preparatory Survey for Cooperation" of Loan and Grant Aid Projects and the "Detailed Planning Survey" of Technical Cooperation Projects.
-For technical cooperation projects (technical cooperation project, SATREPS), climate risk assessment, consideration of adaptation measures and beneficiaries estimation may be conducted after the beginning of the technical cooperation project in consideration of the respective project contents.
+For technical cooperation projects, climate risk assessment and consideration of adaptation measures may be conducted after the beginning of the technical cooperation project in consideration of the respective project contents.